Veterinary Student Summer Fellowships

 - Devising a solution to a non-rodent, population-based problem

-Become acquainted with general regulatory requirements pertaining to laboratory animal care and use achieved by:
+Become acquainted with general regulatory requirements pertaining to laboratory animal care and use

 - Attendance at facility inspections and post-approval monitoring